-Public diplomacy is a professional practice within foreign affairs, just as the practice of medicine is part of health care.
 Too frequently people mistake public diplomacy for one or another of its tangible products, such as television production, cultural presentations, academic exchanges, public speaking or press and publications work.
-It’s like mistaking the aspirin pills for the practice of medicine.
+That’s like mistaking the aspirin pills for the practice of medicine.